Cochlear Implant

 Is a cochlear implant CRA eligible?

 Yes.
-The CRA explicitly lists cochlear implants as an "aid to hearing" under paragraph 118.2(2)(i) of the Income Tax Act, as described in Folio S1-F1-C1, paragraph 1.80.
+Cochlear implants qualify as an "aid to hearing" under paragraph 118.2(2)(i) of the Income Tax Act.

 Can I claim a cochlear implant through my HSA?